A data-driven analysis of the impact of non-compliant individuals on epidemic diffusion in urban settings: Models and data

 \subsection{HeSIR epidemic model}

-To study the effect of individuals who do not comply with public health recommendations, hereby non-compliant individuals, we employ the \textit{HeSIR} (\textit{Heterogeneous SIR})~\cite{smir_conf} epidemic model, a modified version of the traditional Susceptible--Infectious--Recovered (SIR) model~\cite{kermack_contribution_1927}.
+To study the effect of individuals who do not comply with public health recommendations, hereby non-compliant individuals, we employ the \textit{HeSIR} (\textit{Heterogeneous SIR}) epidemic model, a modified version of the traditional Susceptible-Infectious-Recovered (SIR) model~\cite{kermack_contribution_1927}.
+This model was proposed and studied in Ref.~\cite{smir_conf}, where the epidemic threshold was derived analytically for a population with homogeneous mixing and for the case of a network with homogeneous contacts.
+In this section, we introduce the model in detail and discuss its differences from the classical SIR.

 The HeSIR model includes the presence of \textit{Non-compliant individuals} (M, short for Misbehaving), who are more likely to infect and be infected than the rest of the population, represented by \textit{Ordinary} individuals (O), who are assumed to be more adherent with public health guidelines.
 More specifically, interactions that occur exclusively between O individuals give rise to infection with rate $\beta$.
 When interactions involve an M individual, the infection rate is multiplied by $a\ge 1$ if the infector belongs to the M class, and by $b\ge 1$ if the susceptible individual is from the M class.
 Thus, the overall rate of disease transmission from an infectious to a susceptible can have four different values depending on the classes M or O of the infector and the susceptible, which are shown in Figure~\ref{fig:epimodel}.
 Each individual is assigned to either class O or M \emph{a priori}, i.e.\ before the start of the epidemic process, based on criteria that are detailed below.
 Class membership remains fixed throughout the epidemic.
 Recovery dynamics follow the standard SIR model: infectious individuals recover at rate $\gamma$, independent of their class (O or M).
 When $a=b=1$, the HeSIR model reduces to the usual SIR, as there are no differences between the individuals of the two classes.